golibry/go-cli-command/README.md

 ## Examples

-For complete examples of how to use this package, please see the [_examples](/_examples) directory in this repository.
+For complete, runnable examples (including command implementation, registration, bootstrapping, and locking), see the [_examples](/_examples) directory in this repository.

 ## License